 Every Learner is Different (ELD) is all about showing anyone that is considering becoming an assessor, that there are no barriers with Brooks and Kirk.
 Whatever your area of expertise, age, location, employment status etc, we will have helped people similar to you before.
 ‘Similar’, but not the same, because every learner is different!

-If you would like to be a part of our ELD campaign and share your story, then I’m only a phone call or email away 🙂
+If you would like to be a part of our ELD series and share your story, then feel free to contact me!

 Tell us a bit about you